Duke Of Cornwall Hotel ~ Plymouth, Devon.

 The hotel was built to cater for the ever increasing number of travellers arriving in Plymouth by rail and by sea.

-Sir John Betjemen described the hotel as ‘One of the finest examples of Gothic architecture he had ever seen’.
+Sir John Betjemen, the renowned poet and passionate defender of Victorian architecture, described the hotel as ‘One of the finest examples of Gothic architecture he had ever seen’.